CodrAyush/Krishak/README.md

-This is a platform for farmer through which they can upscale their productivity
+This is a platform for farmer through which they can upscale their crop production.